Rosita2218/GLASP-ARTICLE/GLASP ARTICLE.md

 ![](GLASP%20COPY%20ALL.png)<br/>

 7. By hovering the mouse over the bottom right edge of a highlighted section of text on a web page, you can add notes to it.<br/> To add a note,
-- Click the pencil icon that appears.
+- Click the `pencil` icon that appears.
   ![](GLASP%20ADD%20NOTE.png)<br/>
--  You can also hover your mouse over the section's top right corner and click on the three dots, then select `Add a note.`
+-  You can also hover your mouse over the section's top right corner and click on the `three dots`, then select `Add a note.`
 ![](GLASP%20ADD%20NOTE%20TWO.png)
 ![](GLASP%20ADD%20NOTE%20THREE.png)<br/>

 -  You can then type your note, and it will be saved and associated with that specific section of text.<br/>

 8. Capture and download a screenshot of your highlight so that you can easily share it with others by using the `Create a highlight feature.` To create a highlight image,<br/>
-- Click the three dots at the top right corner of the highlight section.<br/>
+- Click the `three dots` at the top right corner of the `highlight` section.<br/>
   ![](GLASP%20ADD%20NOTE%20TWO.png)<br/>
-- Select `Create a highlight image` from the drop-down list. <br/>
+- Select `Create a highlight image` from the `drop-down list`. <br/>
   ![](GLASP%20CREATE%20HIGHLIGHT%20IMAGE.png)<br/>
 This takes a screenshot of your screen and overlays your highlights on top of it, resulting in an image that you can save as a file or copy to your clipboard.
 This is useful if you want to share your highlighted version of a web page or article with others without requiring them to install the Glasp extension.<br/>
 ![](GLASP%20HIGHLIGHT%20IMAGE.png)